masoncl/schbench/README.md

 `-n, --operations <N>`: think time operations to perform (def: `5`) The number of times we'll loop on the matrix math in each request.

+`--split <PERCENT>`: percent of cache footprint that is private per thread (def: `all private`) Split the cache footprint between shared and private working sets.
+The percentage represents how much is private per thread, with the remainder shared across all threads.
+For example, `--split 30` means 30% private, 70% shared.
+When not specified, all data is private per thread (original behavior).
+Useful for testing scheduler behavior with both shared state (causing cache line bouncing) and thread-local data.

 `-s, --sleep-usec <USEC>`: time to sleep during each requests, in usec (def: `100`)

 `-A, --auto-rps <PERCENT>`: grow RPS until cpu utilization hits target (def: `none`)